ajvincent/ts-morph-structures/docs/guides/MemberedTypeToClass.md

 }
 ```

 The `constructorArguments` are the parameters to define on the class constructor, if one is necessary.
 (If the constructor has no statements, not even a `super()` call, the class members map will omit the constructor.)
+You can also edit the constructor arguments later, via the `constructorParameters` getter.

 The `statementsGetter` interface is a simple callback hook.
 It provides the field key, the statement group key, and the purpose for the statement array in question.
 You return the array matching those conditions.